 * Click here for rating key

-Bistro Moncur Restaurant Review: Even with different owners it’s still a “no bookings for dinner” zone at this popular upmarket place, although you may book for lunch.
-While the food often upstages the “bistro” tag, the locally well-heeled diners don’t care a bit.
-They know their favourite Alaskan snow crab and sweetcorn omelet, finished with a classic beurre noisette, is still much as it was in former chef Damien Pignolet’s era, so all’s right with their world.
-These days, the kitchen keeps the diners’ dream alive with its own distinctive dishes.
-The autumn menus see a robust plate of Bistro Moncur pure pork sausages with Lyonnaise onion, and do consider the caramel glazed apple tartlet or some other treat to finish.
-Meanwhile, the steaks are first-rate.
-It’s no surprise that the notable wine list offers many French labels and fine vintages, with a considerable number by the glass.
-Staff is relaxed and welcoming, and they will put your name on a waiting list, settle you in the bar for a drink, even hold a table if you prefer to charge your glasses first.
+Bistro Moncur Restaurant Review: The tradition of offering French bistro classics is what has lured diners here for many years, and it remains with chef Sam Kane now in command.
+This is not quite what many expect in a corner hotel, but while the food often upstages the “bistro” tag, the local well-heeled diners don’t care a bit.
+They know their favorite French onion soufflé gratin is available, and perhaps a main of confit Bultarra saltbush lamb shoulder, eggplant and borlotti beans accompanied by silver beet, olives and preserved lemon, so all’s right with their world.
+Desserts keep the French dream alive with peach Melba, Prosecco and peach granita flanked by raspberry sorbet, or some other treat to finish.
+A nice touch is the set menu for groups of 10 or more.
+It’s no surprise that the notable wine list has many French labels and fine vintages, along with some of Australia’s best, with a considerable number by the glass.
+The welcome is relaxed, and even without a booking, staff will put your name on a waiting list, settle you in the bar for a drink, and even hold a table if you prefer to charge your glasses first.
 The tone was set years ago, and it has become the benchmark for others in town.